wal-g/wal-g/docs/Valkey.md

-# WAL-G for Redis
+# WAL-G for Valkey

-**Interface of Redis features is currently unstable**
+**Interface of Valkey features is currently unstable**

-You can use wal-g as a tool for making encrypted, compressed Redis backups and push/fetch them to/from storage without saving it on your filesystem.
+You can use wal-g as a tool for making encrypted, compressed Valkey backups and push/fetch them to/from storage without saving it on your filesystem.

 Configuration
 -------------

 * `WALG_STREAM_CREATE_COMMAND`

-Command to create Redis backup, should return backup as single stream to STDOUT.
+Command to create Valkey backup, should return backup as single stream to STDOUT.
 Required for backup procedure.

 * `WALG_STREAM_RESTORE_COMMAND`

-Command to unpack Redis backup, should take backup (created by `WALG_STREAM_CREATE_COMMAND`) to STDIN.
+Command to unpack Valkey backup, should take backup (created by `WALG_STREAM_CREATE_COMMAND`) to STDIN.
 Required for restore procedure.

 * `WALG_REDIS_USERNAME`

-Username for 'redis-cli' command.
+Username for 'valkey-cli' command.
 Required for interacting with server if you have password.

 * `WALG_REDIS_PASSWORD`

-Password for 'redis-cli' command.
+Password for 'valkey-cli' command.
 Required for backup archiving procedure if you have password.

 Usage
 -----

-WAL-G redis extension currently supports these commands:
+WAL-G valkey extension currently supports these commands:

 ### ``backup-push``